PennyLaneAI/gatemojis/README.md

 Quantum algorithm design is hard.
 Express your feelings through quantum circuits with Gatemojis™.
 Gatemojis are designed to be used by themselves or together — put them side-by-side for their wires to automatically connect.

+Gatemojis are designed to be legible on both light or dark backgrounds, and at a small size to always look their best 💄

-Download and use Gatemojis across Slack, Discord, and anywhere else that supports custom emojis!
+Save the Gatemoji images and use Gatemojis across [Slack](https://slack.com/help/articles/206870177-Add-custom-emoji-and-aliases-to-your-workspace), [Discord](https://support.discord.com/hc/en-us/articles/360036479811-Custom-Emojis), and anywhere else that supports custom emojis!

 ## Available gatemojis